 South Carolina has beautiful lakes.
 I’ve had the pleasure of visiting Calhoun Falls State Park and Devil’s Fork State Park.
 Funnily enough, Calhoun Falls State Park does not have any waterfalls, while Devil’s Fork State Park has several!
 Calhoun Falls State Park is very picturesque: bordering Lake Russell, which is sparsely developed.
 Enjoy camping in primitive tent sites or electric RV sites, along with a variety of activities: nature trail hike, picnicking, tennis, swimming, fishing, and boating.
 My friends and I took advantage of primitive “hike-in” campsites located right along the lake.
 We spent our time kayaking, paddleboarding, hammocking, cooking s’mores, and enjoying the scenery.
 We found a small island to explore and a natural sandy inlet to spend the day sunbathing in our hammocks.

 Devil’s Fork State Park is located along Lake Jocassee, which also has a relatively undeveloped shoreline.
 Its deep waters are popular with scuba divers & snorkelers.
 Among anglers it is known as a great place for trout fishing.
 At the park, you can choose amenities ranging from primitive boat-in campsites to RV loops to cozy lakeside villas.
 Activities also include swimming, boating, picnicking, birding, and nature hikes.
 Several popular waterfalls can be accessed by boat (rentals are available near the park).
 I visited recently and camped at one of the boat-in sites, which had a panoramic view of the lake.
 I spent a couple hours paddling to visit Wright Creek Falls–totally worth it!
 Campsites & lodging book up months ahead so I recommend checking availability well in advance.
+Laura does a wonderful job of describing Devil’s Fork State Park’s boat-in “Double Springs” campground, with detailed descriptions of individual sites, here on her Musings of a Rover blog.
 Both of these parks are beautiful–maybe the pictures will speak best.